deadpool2794/multisig-dapp/README.md

 Guard Wallet requires two separate terminals to run the project locally:

-#### Terminal 1: Spin Up a Local Hardhat Node
+#### Terminal 1: Spin Up a Local Ganache Node

-In the first terminal, run the following command to start a new local Ethereum blockchain node and automatically deploy the smart contracts:
+Start a new Ganache blockchain node.
+In the first terminal, run the following command to deploy the smart contracts:
+To configure Ganache settings, open `hardhat.config.ts` add one of the accounts displayed on Ganache to networks.

 ```
-npx hardhat node
+npx hardhat deploy
 ```

-This command will start a Hardhat local blockchain and deploy your smart contracts to it.
-You’ll see the accounts and contract addresses displayed in the terminal once it's running.

 #### Terminal 2: Start Next.js Server